 Article IV - DUTIES AND LENGTH OF TERM OF OFFICE

 The Pastor shall preach the Gospel, administer the ordinances, watch over his membership, promote the spiritual interests of the church, and organize and develop its strengths for the best possible service.
 He shall be an ex officio member of all Boards and Committees of the church.
 He shall serve as moderator and shall preside at all business meetings of the church.
 In the absence of the pastor, the Chairman of the Board of Deacons, or a deacon appointed by the chairman, shall serve as moderator.

 His tenure as pastor shall be indefinite.
 The term of office may be ended upon sixty days notification of the part of pastor or of the church.
 Termination of the office shall be voted at a regularly called business meeting, notice of such meeting and its purpose have been read from the pulpit on two successive Sundays.
 A vote of two-thirds of the members present and qualified to vote, provided there be a quorum, shall make valid termination of said office or by mutual consent.

 Section 2.
 THE BOARD OF DEACONS

-The Board of Deacons shall be composed of nine members. the Deacons shall, in every way, assist the pastor in his work; the shall cooperate with him in providing the pulpit supply and the leaders of prayer meeting in his absence.
-They shall cooperate with the pastor in visiting the members, and in the care of the sick, needy and distressed members of the church; and in the preparation for the observance of the ordinances of the church.
+The Board of Deacons shall be composed of nine members. the Deacons shall, in every way, assist the pastor in his work; they shall cooperate with him in providing the pulpit supply and the leaders of prayer meeting in his absence.
+They shall cooperate with the pastor in visiting the members, and in the care of the sick, needy, and distressed members of the church, and in the preparation for the observance of the ordinances of the church.
 They shall assist in promoting the evangelistic program of the church.
 They shall seek to reclaim any member who disregards his Covenant obligation.

 Deacons shall be ordained in the service of the church.
 They shall continue in that capacity until their term expired, until removed by the church, by resignation, by death, or by removal from the community.